Facts about Tom Brady

 At the end of the next season, he and the Patriots won the Super Bowl again: they beat the Seattle Seahawks 28-24 in Super Bowl XLIX on February 1, 2015, and Brady was again named the game’s most valuable player.

-Tom Brady attended the University of Michigan and was a 6th-round pick in the 2000 NFL draft… He wears #12 and throws right-handed… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Drew Bledsoe was traded to the Buffalo Bills in April of 2002, leaving Brady as the Patriots’ starting QB… Patriots wide receiver Deion Branch was voted the MVP of Super Bowl XXXIX… Tom Brady dated actress Bridget Moynahan from 2003-2006.
+Tom Brady wears #12 and throws right-handed… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Tom Brady dated actress Bridget Moynahan from 2003-2006.
 The pair broke up late in 2006, and Brady was dating model Gisele Bündchen in February of 2007 when Moynahan announced she was three months pregnant with Brady’s child.
-The child, a boy named John Edward Thomas Moynahan, was born on 22 August 2007… Gisele Bündchen and Tom Brady were married 26 February 2009.
+The child, a boy named John Edward Thomas Moynahan, was born on August 22, 2007… Gisele Bündchen and Tom Brady were married February 26, 2009.
 They have two children of their own: a son, Benjamin, born on December 8, 2009, and a daughter, Vivian, born on December 5, 2012.